MicrosoftDocs/appcenter-docs/docs/transition/tvos-sdk-migration.md

 ```

 > [!NOTE]
-> The App Center SDK is designed with a modular approach – you can integrate only those services that you're interested in.
+> The App Center SDK is designed with a modular approach – you can choose which services you want to integrate.
 See the equivalences in the next table:

 HockeyApp class  | App Center module
 ---------------- | -----------------